mhtayebzadeh/ai-in-robotics-course-project-AUT2024/README.md

 ### Exercise 1: Inverse Kinematics
 Students will be introduced to solving inverse kinematics for the UR5e manipulator.
 They will learn to calculate joint angles required to achieve a desired end-effector position. (numerically or analytically)

 Pick up the cylindrical object from the table at position P1 = [-0.6, 0.2, 0.8] and place it on another table at position P2 = [0.65, -0.3, 0.6].
 UR5e robot origin placed at P_base = [0, 0, 0.6].
+[Video](https://webots.cloud/AccUng0)

-You can find the kinematics parameters form [here.](https://github.com/mhtayebzadeh/ai-in-robotics-course-project-AUT2024/documents/ur5e-rgb-fact-sheet-landscape-a4.pdf) for more simplicity, the DH parameters of UR5e are:
+You can find the kinematics parameters form [here.](https://github.com/mhtayebzadeh/ai-in-robotics-course-project-AUT2024/documents/ur5e-rgb-fact-sheet-landscape-a4.pdf)

+For more simplicity, the DH parameters of UR5e are:

 d     =  [0.1625  , 0      , 0        ,0.133   ,0.0997  , 0.101 ]